FelixHerrmann/swift-package-list/README.md

 Just specify `--file-type settings-bundle` on the command execution.

-**Important:** The `Root.plist` and `Root.strings` files will (unlike the other files) only be created if they not already exists, otherwise it would remove exisiting configurations.
+**Important:** The `Root.plist` and `Root.strings` files will (unlike the other files) only be created if they not already exists, otherwise it would remove existing configurations.
 Make sure you set up the `Acknowledgements.plist` correctly as a Child Pane as shown below:

 ```xml
 <dict>